astropy/astroquery/docs/cosmosim/cosmosim.rst

       [18, 15.12, 68],
       [19, 15.38, 4]])

-Data can be stored and/or written out as a VOTable.
+Data can be stored and/or written out as a `VOTable`_.

 .. code-block:: python